23 Oct 2025

 We’re working to get cannabis approved as a treatment for female orgasm difficulty (FOD).
 We’ve had big wins.
 So far, Connecticut and Illinois have approved medical cannabis for orgasm difficulty.

 New Mexico’s board has also approved it, and we’re waiting for full state confirmation.
-We’re also fighting for approval in Oregon, where a woman who lost her orgasm after a hysterectomy is petitioning the state with a legal team and 13 expert witnesses, including Dr. Jordan Tischler and Dr. Janester Rilsen King.
+We’re also fighting for approval in Oregon, where a woman who lost her orgasm after a hysterectomy is petitioning the state with a legal team and many expert witnesses, including Dr. Jordan Tischler and Dr. Janester Rilsen King.

 States like Arizona and Ohio have denied our applications.
 One board even said, “Most women with orgasm difficulty have PTSD, so they can just get cannabis for PTSD.”
 That leaves out nearly half of the women who have difficulty orgasming as they don’t have PTSD.